camba1/gotempm/vault/README.md

 ### Redeploying

-One important aspect of this integration is that it does not change any of the existing code of YAML for the services by using K8s patches.
+One important aspect of this integration is that it does not change any of the existing code of YAML for the microservices by using K8s patches.
 While this is great, there are one caveat:

-- Whenever changes are pushed to any of the services the associated patch must be applied as well
+- Whenever changes are pushed to any of the microservices the associated patch must be applied as well

 ### Removing Vault integration